pavlovtech/NextBlog/README.md

 # Motivation

 I wanted to build a blog based on markdown files with latest NextJS 13 with server components and host it on Vercel.
-Additionally, I needed a CMS functionality (CRUD for markdown files), how do you create a CMS for statically generated web site?
+Additionally, I needed a CMS functionality (CRUD for markdown files), but how do you create a CMS for statically generated web site?

 The idea is simple: